Volunteer's FAQ

 • Supervisor Contract of Commitment Form

-6. Please also be able to express to Tyrone Green, the VA Volunteer Service (VAVS) Coordinator, about your interest in becoming a Digital Media Engagement virtual volunteer and be able to schedule your Volunteer orientation within your email.
-Tyrone will be your main point of contact within the VAVS.
+6. Please also be able to express to Dominique Ramirez the VA Volunteer Service (VAVS) Coordinator, about your interest in becoming a Digital Media Engagement virtual volunteer and be able to schedule your Volunteer orientation within your email.
+Dominique will be your main point of contact within the VAVS.

 Note: Please look at the next step.
 You may be able to complete your respective Departmental Boot Camp training orientation earlier while waiting to attend the next Volunteer orientation since each orientation is only done every other Friday.
-You will need to utilize your DME website login information you received in your email previously so that you may start the DME Boot Camp right away.
-Directly message the HR representative on Slack who will have further instructions on how to access your DME Boot Camp orientation.
+You will need to utilize the DME website login information you received in your email previously so that you may start the DME Boot Camp right away.
+Directly message the Volunteer Senior Coordinator on Slack who will have further instructions on how to access your DME Bootcamp Orientation.

 In the Boot Camp pages, you will learn about the Organizational structure and the apps we use, including:

 7. At the end of the Boot Camp training, you will be invited to join team conversations and project activities.
 Volunteers are encouraged to participate.
-Please reach out to your Department Head (DH) by sending them a Direct Message (DM) if you have any questions, completed Boot Camp training, and are ready to begin working on your team’s respective projects.
+Please reach out to the Volunteer Senior Coordinator by sending them a Direct Message (DM) if you have any questions, completed Boot Camp training, and are ready to begin working on your team’s respective projects.
 Please ensure to properly track your hours as it is the Volunteer’s responsibility to comply with rules and properly report hours.

 Please also use a laptop or computer to complete the Boot Camp training.
 There have been issues of using a mobile device/phone when logging into the DME website and the Boot Camps.

-8. Once you complete Boot Camp, please notify the HR representative and you will then be invited to join your assigned department’s Slack channel.
+8. Once you complete Boot Camp, please notify the Volunteer Senior Coordinator and you will then be invited to join your assigned department’s Slack channel.
 Once you are able to be added to channel, please introduce yourself to your new team, and you will now be ready to start working on projects!

 When can a Volunteer start working on DME projects?